alokjadhav727/CryoET-Tasks/Task2/task2d/TASK2D_PROPOSAL.md

 ---

-## Practical constraints I'm keeping in mind
+## Practical constraints:

-- **Labels are the bottleneck, not compute.** The plan is built to need as few trusted labels as possible - fine-tuning instead of retraining, better synthetic data that needs no labels, and self-training on unlabeled data - precisely because there's no clean large-scale real training set.
+- **Labels are the bottleneck, not compute.** The plan is built to need as few trusted labels as possible, fine-tuning instead of retraining, better synthetic data that needs no labels, and self-training on unlabeled data - precisely because there's no clean large-scale real training set.
 - **Don't trust other pickers as truth.** They're fine as a rough starting point for pseudo-labels (filtered by confidence and human spot-checks), never as the evaluation ground truth.
-- **Keep it incremental.** Each part (fine-tune → better synthetic → self-train → recalibrate) can be added one at a time and measured against the held-out set, so we always know which change bought which improvement, and we can stop when the gains level off.
+- **Keep it incremental.** Each part (fine-tune --> better synthetic --> self-train --> recalibrate) can be added one at a time and measured against the held-out set, so we always know which change bought which improvement, and we can stop when the gains level off.